Riya5656/Github_assignment/README.md

     Here are some techniques on salmon dropping:

-       * Make sure no trout or children is present
+       * Make sure no trout or children are present
        * Use both hands
        * Always have a towel nearby in cases of messes